atosorigin/bull_sequana_ansible/ansible/readme.md

 ### change your inventory variables

-:warning: Warning : default variables are defined in **ansible/projects/<openbmc or redfish>/vars/external_vars**
+You should change the *Variables* in **external_vars.yml** mapped to your project volume.

-You should change the *Variables* in the file <target_dir>/<openbmc or redfish>/vars/external_vars.yml declared in your volume.
+:warning: Warning : default variables are defined in **<path/to>/ansible/projects/<openbmc or redfish>/vars/external_vars**

-You may add/change *Variables*  in AWX inventory variables, if you remove it from your vars/external_vars.yml file.
+You may add/change *Variables* in AWX inventory variables. youare advised to remove it from your vars/external_vars.yml file to avoid variable duplication.

 The following chapter explains the meaning of all variables.